Basket

 I love theatre because…

 Theatre to me is the best way to escape from reality.
 You enter a theatre, the curtains go up, and you are whisked away for two hours.
 You are immersed in a story, created so intrinsically in a multitude of layers, and all that exists, is what’s on the stage before you.
-There’s something so special, even more so in this day and age, about being able to switch off from the outside world, all your worries and stresses melting away, and getting utterly captured by the magic of theatre.
+There’s something so special about being able to switch off from the outside world, all your worries and stresses melting away, and getting utterly captured by the magic of theatre.

 Theatre doesn’t begin and end with the show.
 As an audience, you are connected to other people, going through the same waves of emotions, and for two hours you are one body.
 That is magic.

 If you love theatre too, then be sure to spread that love far and wide.
-Show your love by supporting theatre and book your tickets for its return.
+Show your love by supporting theatre and book your tickets.
 Theatre isn't theatre without its audience.

 A love for theatre stemmed from my love of literature and music, but the West End on my doorstep opened up a whole new appreciation and passion for all things stage-y